 This illustrates quite clearly how important it is to create a compelling headline… Something that immediately grabs the attention of your viewers or readers and helps pull them down the page.

-You can begin by creating multiple headlines for the same copy and perform A/B testing or split-testing, keeping what’s working and throwing out what’s not.
+You can begin by creating multiple headlines for the exact copy and perform A/B testing or split-testing, keeping what’s working and throwing out what’s not.

 The results of the tests can help you figure out what kind of content is turning out to be the most successful.
-So, you can focus on that prospect in future.
+So you can focus on that prospect in the future.

 Personalized Content

-In the world that’s being dominated by technology, who doesn’t like getting personal attention?
+In a world that’s being dominated by technology, who doesn’t like getting personal attention?
 That’s one of the reasons customer segmentation and marketing automation are so powerful.

 This personalization strategy can also work when writing a sales copy.